Trajoon/Project-7/README.md

 # CV Creator App with Flutter and Supabase

 Welcome to the CV Creator App project!
-In this project, you will build a mobile application using Flutter and Supabase to enable users to create, manage, and share their Curriculum Vitae (CV).
+In this project, I build a mobile application using Flutter and Supabase to enable users to create, manage, and share their Curriculum Vitae (CV).

 <img src="https://github.com/Trajoon/Project-7/assets/153893124/e9a82707-6460-481a-b50d-d26cb6f1d25b" width="200">